Engagement Ring Shopping? Here's Everything You Need to Know

 Before you start shopping for jewelry, set a price range.
 If this is your first time shopping for a diamond engagement ring or a wedding ring, a diamond ring might seem like a big purchase.
 Having an honest conversation with your future fiancé is the best way to keep your expectations the same and decide how much money you're willing to spend.

 The widely accepted rule is that an engagement ring should cost about the same as your three months' salary.
 Of course, you don't need to follow this rule, but it's good to know the expectation.
-Additionally, if a real diamond is a bit out of your price range, then you can look into other options such as synthetic diamonds, cubic zirconia, or even moissanite.
+Additionally, if a real diamond is a bit out of your price range, then you can look into other options such as Lab Grown Diamonds or Simulated Diamonds.
 All of these options offer beauty and brilliance comparable to that of a diamond at a far lower price.

-Additionally, there are other precious and semi-precious jewels that make for adequate substitutes.
-Ruby, Emerald and sapphire make a bold statement and lend a personal touch to a beautiful engagement ring.
+Additionally, there are other precious and semi-precious gemstones that make for adequate substitutes.
+Ruby, Emerald and Sapphire make a bold statement and lend a personal touch to a beautiful engagement ring.
 At the end of the day, just be sure that the love of your life is okay with sacrificing tradition, as departing from the standard diamond is not to everyone's taste.

 Step 2: Research the 4Cs.